 France and Austria maintain friendly political relations.

-The Austrian President Mr Heinz Fischer visited France on 5 and 6 November 2013, where he met with the President of the Republic, the Prime Minister and the Minister of Foreign Affairs.
+The Austrian President, Mr Fischer, visited France on 5 and 6 November 2013, meeting with the President of the French Republic, the Prime Minister and the Minister of Foreign Affairs.

-The Federal Chancellor Werner Faymann was received by the French President in October 2012 and 2015 and in February 2016, and by the Prime Minister in June and August 2014.
-The French Prime Minister Jean-Marc Ayrault visited Vienna in January 2014, while his successor Manuel Valls visited Vienna in November 2014 and September 2015.
+The Federal Chancellor, Mr Werner Faymann, was received by the President of the Republic in October 2012, October 2015 and February 2016 and by the Prime Minister in June and August 2014.
+The French Prime Minister, Mr Jean-Marc Ayrault, visited Vienna in January 2014, while his successor, Manuel Valls, visited in November 2014 and September 2015.

 The Austro-French Centre for Rapprochement in Europe is an instrument of bilateral dialogue

-France is Austria’s seventh-biggest supplier, with a 2.7% market share.
+France is Austria’s seventh-largest supplier (behind Germany, Italy, China, Switzerland, the United States and the Czech Republic), with a market share of 2.7%.
 French exports mainly consist of intermediate goods, professional equipment and automotive industry products.
-Luxury goods and food products are highly regarded by consumers in Austria.
+French luxury goods and food products are highly regarded by consumers in Austria.

-French remains the most widely studied foreign language in Austria after English (10.5% of pupils are taught).
+French remains the most widely studied foreign language in Austria after English (9.6% of pupils learn it).
 In view of the importance given to French by the Austrian authorities in their education system, Austria gained observer status at the International Organisation of La Francophonie (IOF) in 2006.

 Our cultural relations are especially close.
 Many French artists, musicians and intellectuals are received regularly in Austria.

-Academic and education cooperation programmes are significant and diverse.
-France is the second most important destination for Austrian students after Spain and ahead of the United States.
+Academic and education cooperation programmes are many and diverse.
+France is the fifth-most popular destination for Austrian students behind Germany, Switzerland, the United States and the United Kingdom.